-However, when we work on intangible products or services, creating a marketing campaign is not that easy.
+However, when we work on intangible products or services, creating a marketing campaign is not easy.

 Software-as-a-Service companies (SaaS) are increasingly gaining track in different industries.
 They are hardworking companies with knowledge-based, scalable solutions whose digital branding opportunities are quite a challenge.

-The inbound marketing process is that it's customer-centric instead of focused on the product.
-If your work as a Business to Business (B2B) developer, you may have a limited number of potential customers: they are particular representatives of specific businesses.
+The inbound marketing process is that it's customer-centric instead of focusing on the product.
+For example, if your work as a Business to Business (B2B) developer, you may have a limited number of potential customers: they are particular representatives of specific businesses.
 Therefore, they don’t just show up at a shopping mall or at a convention to browse for options.

 Leverage for any software product is educating your potential users, whether they are individual consumers or companies: